Editor’s Note: This post has been updated with fresh content, links, and research.

 Deep Dive Metrics and Settings (Uhum, Vanity Metrics)

-I refer to a lot of these metrics to follow as vanity metrics–because in general, there’s no “good” number.
-You need to keep your eyes on the metrics that matter (previously mentioned).
-That being said, you can still see where improvements are possible here:
+I refer to a lot of the metrics to follow as vanity metrics, because there’s no agreed-upon “good” number or goal to hit.
+You need to keep your eyes on the metrics that matter, as previously mentioned.

 For CTR, obviously, the more the merrier.
-When you’re judging the performance of ads, you should mostly just consider the relative CTR to other ads of the same type and what challenger you can create to increase your CTR.
+When you’re judging the performance of ads, you should mostly just consider the relative CTR to other ads of the same type and what challenges you can address to increase your CTR.

 CPC / Max Bid